daniloaz/myphp-backup/README.md

 	define("BACKUP_DIR", 'myphp-backup-files'); // Comment this line to use same script's directory ('.') define("BACKUP_FILE", 'your-backup-file.sql.gz'); // Script will autodetect if backup file is gzipped or not based on .gz extension define("CHARSET", 'utf8');
+        define("DISABLE_FOREIGN_KEY_CHECKS", true); // Set to true if you are having foreign key constraint fails

 -----
 Project at GitHub: https://github.com/daniloaz/myphp-backup